Who is Responsible for Health and Safety in the Workplace

 Health & Safety Policy:

 All organisations need a clear health and safety policy, a well-defined, legally-compliant, live management system for managing health and safety.
-If you have more than five people in an organisation, you need to put your health and safety policy in writing.
+If you have five or more employees in an organisation, you need to put your health and safety policy in writing.

 Risk Assessments: